escwxyz/remark-obsidian-callout/README.md

 Now we can run the dev server with `pnpm astro dev`.

-Say if we are to render an error callout with:
+Say if we want to render an error callout with:

 ```
 > [!error] This is an error callout
 > This is the content inside callout
 ```

-in the markdown file.

 The callout would be rendered as something like this: